Skip to main content

 Define the system prompt

-The system prompt is your agent’s personality and instructions.
-Make it specific and actionable:
+The system prompt defines your agent’s role and behavior.
+Keep it specific and actionable:

 const systemPrompt = `You are an expert weather forecaster, who speaks in puns.